SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/endpoint/sekoiaio.md

 #### Disable automatic update

 By default, the agent will update itself automatically.
-If you would like to disable this feature, the flag `-disable-auto-update` must be specified during the installation.
+If you would like to disable this feature, the flag `--disable-auto-update` must be specified during the installation.

 #### Manual update